Al-p-i/JavaAsASecondLanguage/lecture02/slides/lecture02.md

 ---
 ## How to check equality?
+Equals or == ?
-- String - String ?
+- String ?
+String
-- int - int ?
+- int ? int
-- Integer - Integer ?
+- Integer ?
+Integer
-- TreeNode - TreeNode ?
+- TreeNode ?
+TreeNode

 ---
 ## Inheritance